RosarioB/account_abstraction_alchemy/README.md

 Finally if you want to test the the user operation run again:

-`npx hardhat run scripts/testSmartAccount.js`
+`npx hardhat run scripts/test.js`

-The count should increasing and should be equal to the number of user operations you have executed.
+The count should increase and be equal to the number of user operations you have executed.
+Additionally, the balance of the smart account should be zero, as well as the balance of the smart account on the entry point.
+Only the balance of the paymaster on the entry point should be approximately 0.5 Ether, and it should decrease with each run since the paymaster is covering the cost of the user operations.

 # Sample Hardhat Project